-Is There a Risk of Salmonella from Feeding Eggs to Dogs?
+Is There a Risk of Salmonella from Feeding Eggs to your protection Dogs?

 One of the reasons that some people recommend that dogs shouldn’t eat eggs is due to the perceived risk of salmonella.
 While salmonella obviously won’t be a problem if you cook the eggs first, many people are still worried about feeding their dog raw eggs.
 However, the truth is that a dog’s system should easily be able to handle whatever bacteria may be present in raw eggs and other raw food.

 Of course, the health of the chicken that laid the eggs helps determine the amount and type of bacteria present.
 For this reason, it is recommended that you buy eggs from organic, free-range chickens if you are overly concerned about salmonella.
 As well, you can also lower the risk of bacterial contamination by making sure to keep the eggs cool and store them properly.
 That being said, the risk of your protection dog contracting salmonella from eating any raw eggs is still extremely minute.